rajneeeshkumar/openweatherapi_task/README.md

 ::Give examples::
 Pull the file from the master branch and run it on any browser.
 Enter the city name:Paris
-The Data Time and the weather for Paris is displayed, in a table.
+The Date,Time and Weather(Five days) for entered city name is displayed in a table.

 ::Built With::
+HTML
+CSS3
 Javascript
 Jquery
 Openweather API

 ::Author::
 Rajneesh Kumar

 ::License::
-This project is open and is free for contributions and improvements
+This project is open and is free for contributions and improvements.

 ::Commited Improvements::